 Technology has delivered convenient and precise MC meters to wood hobbyists.
-Wagner Meters features non-damaging hand-held analog and digital meters for both the hobbyist and the professional that you can pack on your tool belt.
+Wagner Meters features non-damaging hand-held moisture meters for both the hobbyist and the professional that you can pack on your tool belt.
 Just run the meter along any surface of your wood project and you can read the MC instantly.
 You can measure the same piece multiple times as the RH changes during your wood construction project.
 Wagner Meters even has a model that will allow for the easy storage of MC data for quality control documentation purposes.

-The proper MC of your wood will be the strength of a wood project well-built.
-So be sure you’ve got the tools to build your project like a pro.
+The proper MC of your wood will be the strength of a wood project well-built, so be sure you’ve got the tools to build your project like a pro.

 Latest posts by Ron Smith (see all)